Alpha and Omega (film): Sequels

 The fifth film in the franchise, Alpha and Omega: Family Vacation, aired on TV in Mexico on March 28 and was released to DVD on August 4, 2015.
 It is written by Tom Kane and directed by Richard Rich.
 It aired in Mexico on March 28, 2015 before having its DVD premiere on August 4.
-The plot involves Kate, Humphrey, and the pups attempting to have a vacation together, but must flee from human wolf trappers in the process, and recaps the events as flashback scenes from past movies even the first film except for one alteration scene of the first film.
+The plot involves Kate, Humphrey, and the pups attempting to have a vacation together, but must flee from human wolf trappers in the process, and recaps the events as flashback scenes from past movies including the first film, except for one alteration scene of the first film.
 Common Sense Media gave the film a rating of 3 out of 5 stars, stating "Adorable wolves take on trappers; some peril, suspense."

 On April 8, 2015, three more sequels were announced for Lionsgate to distribute, the first of which was released in early 2016, and followed the "misadventures of Alpha Kate and Omega Humphrey and their three wolf pups, Stinky, Claudette and Runt, as they learn life lessons in the great outdoors".

 On October 6, 2015, on Splash Entertainment's website, they have revealed the next sequel titled Alpha and Omega: The Big Fureeze along with sneak preview clips of the film, which was released in 2016.
 The other two sequel titles have also been revealed as, in order, Alpha and Omega: Dino Digs and Alpha and Omega: Journey to Bear Kingdom.

 Alpha and Omega: Dino Digs was released on DVD and Digital HD on May 10, 2016.
 Alpha and Omega: The Big Fureeze was released on DVD and Digital HD on November 8, 2016.
 Alpha and Omega: Journey to Bear Kingdom was released on May 9, 2017.